Ron-Ldn/nodalize/docs/data_lookback.md

         return {"EquityPrice": DateDependency("EquityPrice", lookback=2)}  # Will override the lookback defined in the EquityPrice class
 ```

-## Example 2 (Pandas): use yesterday's prices if today's prices are not available.
+## Example 2 (Pandas): use all T-1 prices if T prices are not available.

+Achievable by overriding the "group_lookback" property.

 ```python
 class EquityPrice(DataNode):